swiftlang/swift-evolution/proposals/0207-containsOnly.md

 ## Introduction

-It is common to want to confirm that every element of a sequence equals a value, or matches a certain criteria.
+It is common to want to confirm that every element of a sequence equals a value, or matches certain criteria.
 Many implementations of this can be found in use on github.
 This proposal adds such a method to `Sequence`.

 ## Motivation